2014 National Rail ticket features: Department for Transport reports

-In March 2012, the Department for Transport (the government department responsible for transport matters in England) released a report, Rail Fares and Ticketing Review.
+In March 2012, the Department for Transport released a report, Rail Fares and Ticketing Review.
 Its remit was to analyse the market for rail travel, the setting of fares and the ways in which tickets were booked and issued.
 From this it sought to make recommendations about finding alternatives to printed tickets and improving the "complex and confusing" fares and ticketing structure.
 A three-month consultation period followed.
 Passengers, interest groups such as Passenger Focus, the rail industry itself and other parties were asked about their priorities and ideas.
 The result was a second report (Rail Fares and Ticketing: The Next Steps), published in October 2013.
 Its wide-ranging set of strategic aims included a proposal to undertake a "fundamental redesign" of rail tickets.

 The report noted that although "passengers [were] comfortable with the familiar format" of the 30-year-old design, it had significant disadvantages.
 Passengers wanted the most important data—station names, ticket descriptions, permitted routes, time restrictions and validity information—presented more clearly, in larger print, without jargon and with as little abbreviation as possible.
 In particular, there was a desire for Advance tickets (cheap tickets valid only on a specific train) to show their restrictions and accompanying reservation details more clearly on the same ticket rather than on a separate reservation coupon.
 The report stated that although the Department for Transport's long-term intention was for printed tickets to be replaced with smart cards, the rail industry would soon launch a "cleaner, fresher and updated" ticket design which was intended to address some of these suggestions.

 2014 trial

 In early March 2014, ATOC released a document to its members illustrating examples of the new data layout which would soon be launched on a trial basis.
 Some changes had been made from the examples illustrated five months earlier in the Department for Transport's report.
-Meanwhile, ATOC selected the Northern Rail TOC to undertake the trial.
+Meanwhile, ATOC selected Northern Rail to undertake the trial.
 Some of the Parkeon self-service ticket machines operated by the company were upgraded so they would print travel tickets in the new format.
 The first seven stations to undertake the trial were Bingley, Burley Park, Glossop, Hebden Bridge, Irlam, Pannal and Prudhoe, all of which were upgraded between 20 and 24 March.